CS35L/bar-backend/docs/design.md

 }
 ```

-### GET `/api/unanswered-questions/<box-id>`
+#### GET `/api/unanswered-questions/<box-id>`

 Gets all unanswered questions in this box.

-Here, password is required for authorization; the password is passed in a Authorization header, with the base64 encoded password being the Basic token.
+Here, password is required for authorization; the password is passed in a [Authorization Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization), with the base64 encoded password being the Basic token.
 The format is `Authorization: Basic <token>`.
 For example, `Authorization: Basic cGFzc3dvcmQ=`.

 Returns a list of questions, with the index at their identifier (for answering them).